 What About At-Home Lightening Kits?

 While there are popular at-home bleach kits, we recommend that you steer clear of these and wait until you can see a professional.
-It's way more likely to cause serious damage or breakage (including your hair snapping off at the roots) than it is that you'll be happy with the results.
+It's more likely you'll cause serious damage or breakage than it is that you'll be happy with the results.

 If you have virgin hair, then there's no sense of urgency to try your hand at this at home.
 And if you have blonde, highlighted hair with roots that are growing in or tones turning brassy, then there are a number of other (safer) ways to improve and maintain your color at home without an at-home bleach kit.
 More on that later.